 Established in 1926, Oregon Executives Association is one of Portland’s oldest and most successful business networking and support groups.
-Rich in tradition and proven over time, the association continues to thrive after more than 85 years.
-A lively luncheon meeting is held every Wednesday, and members become part of a close-knit organization which is focused on increasing member business opportunities, and hearing from community leaders.
+Rich in tradition and proven over time, the association continues to thrive after almost 100 years.
+It holds a lively luncheon meeting every Wednesday, and members become part of a close-knit organization focused on increasing member business opportunities and connections throughout the community.

-OEA is a member of the International Executive Association, with more than 6,000 member firms in the United States and Canada.
+OEA is a member of the International Executives Association, with more than 6,000 member firms in the United States and Canada.

 To promote the economic health and profitability of member firms through the exchange of business information and mutual business between association members.
 Our values demand quality and integrity in the products and services marketed by our members.

 - To maintain a method of collecting, recording, and exchanging business information between Association members.

 - To provide for the promotion of the products and services marketed by its members.

 - To create and encourage contacts and cooperative business methods that increase the efficiency and profitability of the businesses of its members.

 - To sponsor activities that promote the success of the Association and its members.

 Only one business in any profession is allowed, so competition between members is avoided.
 Once a member secures a position in OEA, as long as it is properly maintained, that business category is no longer open to any of its competitors.
 Some categories have been secured for more than 25 years.

 I have been a member of the Oregon Executives Association since 2009, and it has been one of the most important groups of people that I am involved in.
 The impact, both professionally as well as personally, has been incredible!
 Not only am I referred business and give business, but I have learned and grown as a person in many ways.
 The support and knowledge I have gained through the relationships in this group has been a big part of my success.
 I would highly recommend anyone looking for a place where they can grow and learn to check out OEA!